obra/jmap-mcp/README.md

 ## Contributing

-This is a personal project that evolved from upstream [@wyattjoh/jmap-mcp](https://github.com/wyattjoh/jmap-mcp).
+This is a personal project forked from [@wyattjoh/jmap-mcp](https://github.com/wyattjoh/jmap-mcp) with substantial modifications.

-If you find bugs or have suggestions:
+**Bug reports and suggestions welcome:**
 1. Check if the issue exists in the latest version
 2. Include your JMAP server type and version
 3. Provide error messages and reproduction steps
+4. Open an issue at https://github.com/obra/jmap-mcp/issues

+**Note:** This fork has diverged significantly from upstream and is not compatible with the original.

 ## License